 Running a CPAP on an Inverter

-Most CPAP ventilators feature a DC option.
+Most CPAP ventilators feature a DC option to run on a (check our list of best power inverters here).
 When your machine has one, you can connect it to a power cell.
 For AC-only units, you may use a small inverter.

 175-watt inverters can make your CPAP run for 3-5 nights.
 However, this depends on the pressure setting that you are using and on the type of machine you have.

 If you don’t use your CPAP too much, a small inverter will be enough to power it.
 But, if you use the humidifier, it can be a bit complicated.

 There are two types of CPAP machines.
 The first one is the AC-only model and the second one is the DC powered version.
 If your machine has two cords, it is AC powered.
 If it only has one cord, your machine runs on DC power.

 AC-only CPAP machines shouldn’t be run on an inverter.
 It could damage your CPAP.
 Inverters produce Modified Sine Wave.
 This can damage AC-powered machines.

 If your CPAP machine is a DC version, it’s safe to use the ventilator with an inverter.
 If you own an AC powered unit and you just use the blower, it is okay to use an inverter.

 Can You Run a CPAP Machine on a Generator?